CINE 121 EXPERIENCE, HISTORY AND ANALYSIS OF CINEMA

 CINE 351 FILMMAKING II

 More complex technical and conceptual filmmaking projects, using 16mm production, editing, projection systems.
 Basic techniques of non-synchronous sound.
 Individual rather than group projects.
-Prerequisites or corequisites: CINE 121, 122, and 251 or 252.
+Prerequisites or corequisites: CINE 121, 122, and 252.

 CINE 353 DIGITAL VIDEOMAKING II